April 5 in History: Pocahontas Marries John Rolfe, Kurt Cobain Dies, and FOX Launches

 1993 – Construction began on the Rock and Roll Hall of Fame in Cleveland, OH.

-1994 – Nirvana guitarist and frontman Kurt Cobain committed suicide.
+1994 – Nirvana guitarist and frontman Kurt Cobain died by suicide.

 1997 – “The Crocodile Hunter”, a wildlife documentary television series hosted by Steve Irwin and his wife, Terri, premiered on Animal Planet.